 Dividend Aristocrats are companies in the S&P 500 that have increased their dividends every year for twenty-five years straight.
 The list itself is maintained by the S&P and updated every year.

 Consider the criteria for a second – the companies on the list have all increased their dividends each year for at least twenty-five years.
 If your company only maintains the dividend, you drop off the list.
-If you pause the dividend, see ya later.
+If you pause the dividend, see you in 25 years buddy.
 You have to increase it each year (if only by a penny) and you can’t miss it for at least twenty-five years.

 It’s a high bar.